 All graphics, files and texts on this page are dedicated to

-promote Sage.
+promote SageMath.
 You are authorized to copy, distribute and share them as you

 like.
 If you have questions or additional request, please